moaldanabernal/msds510/README.md

-# msds510

-DSC510 - Programming (Python)

-Final Project
+This project uses a Avengers dataset and transforms the .cvs original file to utf8 in Python.
+Then, the column names are improved into the utf8 new file.
+In the end, it creates a markdown report of the top ten Avengers sorted by the number of appearances.

 Steps:

 1. Run process_csv.py

-    This module transforms the .cvs original file and convert it to utf8.
-    Then, the column names are improved into the utf8 new file.

     Executes as,
         python process_csv.py ../data/raw/avengers.csv ../data/processed/avengers_processed.csv

 2. Run make_report.py

-    This module creates a markdown report of the top ten Avengers sorted by the number of appearances.
-    In this module, we should use the utf8 new file.

     The user should type two parameters:
         1. The .cvs utf8 new file